Effective September 11, 2017

 - Don’t attempt to send any message to an email address if 3 consecutive delivery rejections have occurred and the time between the third rejection and the first rejection is longer than fifteen days (it’s beginning to sound like they aren’t interested).

-These policies apply to messages sent using your Adar service, or to messages sent from any network or any person on your behalf that directly or indirectly refer the recipient to a site or an email address hosted via your Adar service.
+These policies apply to messages sent using your Nerdio service, or to messages sent from any network or any person on your behalf that directly or indirectly refer the recipient to a site or an email address hosted via your Nerdio service.

 In addition, you may not use a third-party email service that does not practice similar procedures for all its customers.
 In other words, use someone trustworthy (obviously).
 These requirements apply to distribution lists prepared by third parties to the same extent as if the list were created by your organization.

-We shouldn’t have to say this, but… Don’t attempt to probe, scan, penetrate or test the vulnerability of an Adar system or Network or to breach Adar’s security or authentication measures, whether by passive or intrusive techniques, without Adar’s express written consent.
+We shouldn’t have to say this, but… Don’t attempt to probe, scan, penetrate or test the vulnerability of an Nerdio system or Network or to breach Nerdio’s security or authentication measures, whether by passive or intrusive techniques, without Nerdio’s express written consent.

 Newsgroup, Chat Forums, Other Networks